DeanHnter/DeanHnter/README.md

 ## About Me 🕴🏻

-I'm a *AI Platform Engineer* @CoreView specializing in **programming** and **machine learning**, with a passion for intricately crafting cloud infrastructures, streamlining operations, and automating tasks wherever possible.
+I am an *AI Platform Engineer* at @CoreView, specializing in **real-time programming**, **machine learning**, **platform engineering**.
+My passion lies in intricately crafting cloud infrastructures, streamlining operations, and automating tasks wherever possible.

-Other than platform engineering & deveops I have a varied background in developing production grade low-level applications in c/c++, integrating machine learning technologies with existing systems and facial detection/recognition systems.
+Beyond platform engineering and DevOps, I have extensive experience in developing production-grade low-level applications in C/C++, integrating machine learning technologies with existing systems, and working on facial detection/recognition systems.

-At this time, I am engaged in the exploration and development of **natural language systems aimed at improving developer productivity**.
-The ultimate goal is to produce robust systems that aid developers in maintaining and enhancing code quality and precision.
+Currently, I am focused on the exploration and development of **natural language systems aimed at improving developer productivity**.
+The ultimate goal is to create robust systems that assist developers in maintaining and enhancing the quality and precision of their code.